akawashiro/ndot/README.md

 ### Web Client

-To run the web client locally:
+To run the web client locally using Vite's development server:

 ```bash
 cd ndot-client